ELIGIBILITY FOR VETERANS AID & ATTENDANCE

 The Elder and Disability Law Firm, APC, is a different kind of firm.
 We focus our services on wartime veterans and their families who approach our office hoping to find help from the burdensome costs of home care and assisted living care.
 We work hard to help them find peace of mind and to stretch their dollars further.

-Work with us so we can help you establish eligibility for a different kind of veterans benefits called veterans aid and attendance benefits.
+As VA Accredited attorneys, we can work with you to help establish eligibility for a different kind of veterans benefit, called veterans aid and attendance benefit.
 The amounts available are substantial.
-Payments can be up to $2,127 for a married wartime veteran a month to pay for long-term care.
-In addition, we craft estate plans for veterans in such a way that the estate plan will not prohibit a veteran from receiving these benefits.
+Payments can be up to $2,295 for a married wartime veteran a month and can help you pay for long-term care.
+In addition, we craft estate plans for veterans in such a way that the estate plan will not prohibit a veteran from receiving this benefit.